thestriver/AWS_SSA/AWS_SSA.md

 **Storage:**

 **Amazon S3 Glacier** is a secure, durable, and extremely low-cost Amazon S3 storage class for data archiving and long-term backup.
+Archive Retrieval Options
+You can specify one of the following when initiating a job to retrieve an archive based on your access time and cost requirements.
+For information about retrieval pricing, see the S3 Glacier Pricing.

+Expedited — Expedited retrievals allow you to quickly access your data when occasional urgent requests for a subset of archives are required.
+For all but the largest archives (250 MB+), data accessed using Expedited retrievals are typically made available within 1–5 minutes.
+Provisioned Capacity ensures that retrieval capacity for Expedited retrievals is available when you need it.
+For more information, see Provisioned Capacity.

+Standard — Standard retrievals allow you to access any of your archives within several hours.
+Standard retrievals typically complete within 3–5 hours.
+This is the default option for retrieval requests that do not specify the retrieval option.

+Bulk — Bulk retrievals are S3 Glacier’s lowest-cost retrieval option, which you can use to retrieve large amounts, even petabytes, of data inexpensively in a day.
+Bulk retrievals typically complete within 5–12 hours.

 **Amazon FSx** makes it easy and cost effective to launch, run, and scale feature-rich, high-performance file systems in the cloud.

+AWS SERVICES THAT ENABLE HIGH AVAILABILITY

+Amazon Regions and Availability Zones
+Amazon Virtual Private Cloud (VPC)
+Amazon Elastic Load Balancing (ELB)
+Amazon Simple Queue Service (SQS)
+Amazon Elastic Cloud Compute (EC2)
+Amazon Elastic IP Addresses (EIP)
+Amazon Route53
+Amazon CloudWatch
+Amazon Auto Scaling